Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly says 'Call this when auditing Lambda configuration for default memory or high timeouts, or when you need the trigger event shape without running analyze_function.'
-Provides clear context but does not comprehensively list when not to use or all alternatives.
+Explicit usage guidance is provided: 'Call this when auditing Lambda configuration for default memory (128 MB) or high timeouts, or when you need the trigger event shape for a specific function without running analyze_function.'
+This directly tells the AI when to use this tool over alternatives.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.